syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/Overview.md

 #Overview

-PDF viewer for ASP .NET is a visualization component for viewing and printing PDF documents in web pages.
-It is powered by HTML5/JavaScript and provides various customizations.
+PDF viewer for JavaScript is a visualization component to view PDF documents in web pages.
+It is powered by HTML5/JavaScript and provides various customization.

-## Key Features

-* View and print PDF documents from disk, as stream and byte array.
+**Key Features**

+The key features of the **PDF viewer** control are listed as follows:

+* Supports uploading PDF document into the server as byte array or as stream and supports displaying the same in the client.

-* Supports viewing password protected PDF documents.
+* Supports viewing password protected/encrypted PDF documents.

-* Allows customization of the default toolbar and also creation of your own toolbar as per requirements.
+* Supports customizing the default toolbar or creation of a toolbar as per the application requirements.

-* Provides magnification tools and view modes for better viewing experience.
+* Supports zooming tools and viewing modes for better viewing experience.

 * Supports built-in themes for enhancing appearance.

+* Supports printing the PDF document.

+* Supports responsive rendering while resizing the control/window.

-* Supports localization to adopt to the machines culture and language.
+* Supports downloading the PDF document being displayed.

-* Compatible with all the modern browsers that provides HTML5/CSS3/JavaScript support.
+* Compatible with all the modern browsers that provides support for HTML5/CSS3/JavaScript.